Preparation of Bill of Quantities (BOQ) in Civil Engineering

 Concrete piles are one of the frequently used types in construction industries .They are further divided into:

 • Precast Concrete Piles: Manufactured off-site and brought to the construction site.
-They are ideal for uniform quality and controlled dimensions.
+They are suitable where uniform quality and precise dimensional control are required.

-• Cast-in-situ Concrete Piles: This type of pile concrete poured and cured directly in the ground using a borehole.
+• Cast-in-situ Concrete Piles: In this type, concrete is placed and cured directly within a prepared borehole in the ground.
 They are suitable for sites with limited access or tight overhead space clearance.

 Advantages: